Asymptotic expansion of Toeplitz determinants of an indicator function with discrete rotational symmetry and powers of random unitary matrices: Introduction and summary of the results

 The case of a symbol equal to the indicator function of an interval, i.e. $f=\mathds{1}_{[\alpha,\beta]}$, corresponding to the gap probability in random unitary matrices, has been studied by H. Widom in \cite{Widom1974} and refined in \cite{WidomConstantGapProbaThirdProof2007,DuitsKozhanRelativeSzegoAsymptToep2017}.
 Finally, the full asymptotic expansion was presented in \cite{ToeplitzMarchal2020} (Theorem $2.3$).
 Coefficients of the asymptotic expansion are directly related to the output of the topological recursion defined by B. Eynard and N. Orantin \cite{EynardOrantin2007} applied to the genus $0$ classical spectral curve $y^2=\frac{1}{\cos^2\left(\frac{|\beta-\alpha|}{4}\right)(1+x^2)^2\left(x^2-\tan^2\left(\frac{|\beta-\alpha|}{4}\right)\right)}$.
 Symbols supported on a single interval with singular points inside the support have recently been studied in \cite{KrasovskyToeplitzSingleArcWithZerosInside2006}.

 Finally, in the past years, progress has been made in the case of a symbol supported on a union of intervals (known as the multi-cut case).
 The theoretical form of the asymptotic expansion was proved in \cite{BorotGuionnetBetaMultiCut2013,BorotGuionnetKozBetaMultiCut2015} generalizing similar results available for the one-cut case \cite{BorotGuionnetBetaOneCut2013}.
-The first leading coefficients have been obtained in the case of two intervals \cite{CharlierClayesToepSymbolWithAGap2015,GapsAnnuliRandomUnitaryMatricesCharlier2021}.
+The first leading coefficients have been obtained in the case of two intervals \cite{CharlierClayesToepSymbolWithAGap2015,BesselDeterminant2021}.
+Leading terms, including the constant terms, have been obtained in Airy and Sine kernels determinants on two large intervals in respectively \cite{KrasovskyMaroudas2021} and \cite{FahsKrasovsky2020}.
 Oscillatory terms in the case of the Airy kernel have also been computed in \cite{BlackStoneCharlierLenellsOsciAiryKernelTwoIntervals2020}.
 When the symbol is an indicator function on a union of intervals, i.e. $f=\mathds{1}_{\underset{k=1}{\overset{m}{\bigcup}}[\alpha_k,\beta_k]}$, only the first two leading terms are known.
 In particular, a general formula for the constant term is still missing and very few is known.
 In \cite{ToeplitzMarchal2020}, a conjecture in the case when the symbol has an additional discrete rotational symmetry was proposed for the constant term.